Reefer Fuel Cost Calculator

 Frequently Asked Questions

-How much fuel does a reefer unit use per hour?
+How much fuel does a reefer unit actually burn per hour?

-Does the reefer run on the same fuel tank as the truck?
+Does the reefer use the same fuel tank as the tractor?

 How often should I service the reefer unit?

-Can I run a reefer on electric power?
+Can I run a reefer fully on electric power?